 The thing is it’s important to have an effective system in place to record all these activities in your organisation.
-This then allows you to monitor accurately how well your business is doing.
-The only way to achieve that is through an accurate and efficient record of business transactions (via bookkeeping) that are documented in the sales ledger (money you have received and what you’re still owed) and the purchase ledger (what you have paid for and how much you still owe).
+This allows you to monitor accurately how well you're doing.
+The only way to achieve that is through an accurate and efficient record of business transactions through bookkeeping.

-What kind of system you need to implement to achieve this will depend on the business you’re operating, your specific needs and where you’re at in the growth cycle.
+What kind of system you need to implement to achieve this will depend on the business you’re operating, your specific needs and where you’re at in the business lifecycle.
 Ultimately understanding your circumstances and reporting requirements will provide clarity as to how to best go about documenting this information.

 Quite simple really, it’s essential to have a system in place that processes all sales and purchases so that financial information is accessible on a regular basis and you can monitor both performance and cash flow.
 Without bookkeeping, creating management accounts would be a mundane task and producing your annual accounts would be near enough impossible!

 As a start-up entrepreneur you’ll probably think that what you need to record appears quite basic.
 It’s just a case of keeping a tab of all your transactions, informing HMRC that you’re trading and remembering to pay your tax and national insurance.
 This can be covered off by a simple spreadsheet, can’t it?